Roseanne Barr Says Ambien Played Role In Racist Tweet That Spiked Her Show's Reboot

 The reboot of Barr's eponymous TV show was canceled Tuesday after one season.
 ABC Entertainment's president announced the network was pulling the plug after Barr tweeted that Jarrett, who now serves on several corporate boards and is a senior fellow at the University of Chicago Law School, is the product of the "muslim brotherhood & planet of the apes."

-Barr announced shortly before 10:30 a.m. on Tuesday, "I apologize.
+Barr said shortly before 10:30 a.m.
+Tuesday: "I apologize.
 I am now leaving Twitter."
 She then sent dozens of tweets in which she apologized and offered up a number of reasons for her offensive comment.

 "It was 2 in the morning and I was ambien tweeting — it was memorial day too — I went 2 far & do not want it defended," Barr said in a tweet Tuesday night.